-As mentioned before ArQoS product already exists in the market and it’s working with fixed and mobile probes, testing and retrieving QoS and QoE metrics from the network.
-These probes and the tasks they do are being improved all the time, therefore there are many features that the ArQoS Pocket solution must do that is already implemented and executed on the fixed/mobile probes spread across the world.
+As mentioned before ArQoS solutions already exists in production and use fixed and mobile probes, testing and retrieving QoS and QoE metrics from the network.
+These probes and the tasks they perform are improved all the time.
+Therefore, there are many features that the ArQoS Pocket solution must support that are already implemented and executed on the fixed/mobile probes spread across the world.
 The experience and the knowledge of what is expected to happen provided by ArQoS NG team, are a great help for the ArQoS Pocket developers making possible this last team to progress more quickly and optimally.
-The management system team is composed by some developers and system administrators that work on the management and maintenance of the product backend.
+The management system team is composed by developers and system administrators that work on the management and maintenance of the product backend.

-The usability team contributes for the product on realizing usability tests, studying the user’s interaction with the application User Interface (UI) and detecting possible problems that they have while using it.
-Focusing on behaviors and not in opinions, this team main goal is to understand how the people use the product and after an analysis and propose a solution to improve the product overall design [53].
+The usability team contributes for the product with usability tests, studying the user’s interaction with the application User Interface (UI) and detecting possible problems that they may encounter.
+Focusing on behaviors and not in opinions, this team main goal is to understand how the people use the product and after an analysis and propose a solution to improve the product design and user interaction [53].
 This team has contact with many frameworks and has many years of experience with users interface issues.
-Additionally, this team has great design skills too, making all the images and assets needed for the product, therefore also contributing to a quicker development since programmers can be focused on the code only, instead of implementing both functional features and the design at the same time.
+Additionally, this team has great design skills too, producing all the graphical assets needed for the product, therefore also contributing to a quicker development since programmers can be focused on the code only, instead of implementing both functional features and the design at the same time.

-ArQoS pocket developers are the ones that have a direct contact with the code, developing and implementing all the requirements needed for the project.
-They are led by the project managers, whose function is to guide them, validate all the features implemented, create, order the product roadmap and finally, handle the sales with the final customer.
+ArQoS pocket developers are the ones that have a direct contact with the code, developing and implementing all the requirements defined by the project.
+Sometimes the product installation, training and acceptation are made by them, as well.
+They are led by the project managers, whose function is to guide them, validate all the implemented features, define, order the product roadmap and finally, handle the sales with the final customer.

 These teams have one or more project managers, need to communicate between them and are completely focused on the project success, aiming at satisfying the customer’s needs and expectations.
 A project manager leads the project, the project team, and is the one that makes the decisions when needed.
 He can also deal with the sale of the product, having the first contact and handling the communication with the final customers.